 Tools like True’s preparation tables mean cooks can prep and access ingredients in the same place, keeping everything at the correct temperature for food safety standards and reducing the risk of staff coming into close contact.
 Everyone can stay in their own space to prep and access ingredients.

 Because more and more customers and restaurants will be turning to this route, the competition is also increasing.
 Customers might try you once, but if the food is no good or late, then they will try somewhere else next time.
-Apps like Just Eat or Deliveroo also give customers more opportunities to review your food and the speed of your service, even more of an incentive to get it right!
+Apps like Just Eat or Deliveroo also give customers more opportunity to review your food and the speed of your service, even more of an incentive to get it right!

 If your equipment has been showing strain it may be worth investing in an upgrade before you ramp up service to include a takeaway option.
 An equipment failure when you have orders stacking up would cause severe disruption, potentially damaging ingredients and causing knock-on problems for your business.